kelseyhightower/kubernetes-the-hard-way/README.md

 * [etcd](https://github.com/coreos/etcd) v3.3.9
 * [CoreDNS](https://github.com/coredns/coredns) v1.2.2

-## Labs
+## Chapters

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have an KVM host or a Linux PC running KVM.
+While KVM host is used for basic infrastructure requirements the lessons learned in this tutorial may be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)